-CBDCE occasionally works with other organizations to advance the care, treatment and education of people living with diabetes.
+CBDCE collaborates with other organizations to advance the care, treatmentand education of people living with diabetes.

-- The American Diabetes Association (ADA) has a mission to prevent and cure diabetes and to improve the lives of all people affected by diabetes.
+The American Diabetes Association (ADA) mission is to prevent and cure diabetes and to improve the lives of all people affected by diabetes.
 The moving force behind the work of the American Diabetes Association is a network of more than 565,000 volunteers, their families and caregivers, a professional society of nearly 20,000 health care professionals, as well as more than 250 staff members.

 The College Diabetes Network (CDN) is a 501c3 non-profit organization whose mission is singularly focused on providing young adults with T1D the peer connections they value, and expert resources they need, to successfully manage the challenging transition to independence at college and beyond.
 CDN works for the day when all young adults with diabetes are motivated and equipped to live a healthy life, so they can pursue their dreams without compromise.